 Note: If the simulation model is incapable of assessing a given measure any separate calculations or “workarounds” must be described and their incorporation into model results explained in detail.

 Provide a statement of the energy prices used to establish dollar-value of the savings.
 This conversion from energy usage to cost must be based on the appropriate local utility rate schedule in effect at the time or, if the facility is purchasing from an independent vendor, the commodity price and the utility distribution schedule of charges.
 The marginal rate must be used as the cost of the next unit of energy used or saved.
-No inflation values may be applied in the analysis.
+Utilize the US Energy Information Administration’s (EIA) guidance on the use of inflation values if applied in the analysis.
 Treatment of demand must be described for each measure.

 Perform a model iteration incorporating all selected measures in order to project the interactive savings of the full package of measures.
 Confirm that this package meets the Owner and Investor criteria.
 Confirm the measures to be included in a bid package.

-Perform a Quality Assurance review of recommended measures and overall projected savings based on experience, reasonability, and specific comparables.
+Perform a Quality Control review of recommended measures and overall projected savings based on experience, reasonability, and specific comparables.

 Solicit pricing for ECMs and finalize model-based analysis and recommendations based upon pricing from bids received.